petertea96/Computer-Cluster-Help/README.md

 You may wonder why Professor Burkett (or your own supervisor), has advised you to sign up for a CAC account for the purposes of your research project.
 The main reason is because the supercomputer has a lot more computing power than your own device, and hence it should be much easier to run your R jobs on the Supercomputer than it is to run on your own device.
 However, one drawback to using a supercomputer is that you must be familiar with some basic UNIX commands in order to run your R code on the supercomputer.

 On your own device, you can easily source your R scripts and have them run on your computer.
 When you use a supercomputer, however, you'll need to perform one extra step to run your R scripts.
 This extra step is writing BASH Shell scripts.
 BASH scripts serve as instructions to the supercomputer to run your R scripts.
 At minimum, the instructions you write in your BASH Shell scripts should tell the Supercomputer to: 1) load the program R, 2) which R scripts you want the supercomputer to run
-3) direct the supercomputer to the proper directory (folder) that contains all of your R codes and finally 4) where (i.e. which directory) the results of your job submission should be saved...
+3) direct the supercomputer to the proper directory (folder) that contains all of your R codes (i.e. direct the supercomputer to the proper location that contains all the files you want to run)  and finally 4) where (i.e. which directory) the results of your job submission should be saved...

+The BASH shell scripts are what you'll be submitting to the Supercomputer for job submission.
+Your Shell scripts will tell which R scripts you provide to run and how to run them.
+Hence, both your shell scripts and your R scripts must be on the supercomputer directory prior to submitting your job.

 These are (very) rough notes to get started on submitting R jobs to a supercomputer and offers an introduction to CAC.